Zzch25/Networked-File-System/SRC_FS_MERGE/README.md

 Includes:
 >C++

+NOTE: Temporarily does not compile, my laptop had a hiccup and is doing something funky with my linker.
+I've just left a placeholder in the makefile, the source is clean and compilable but the dependencies don't link.

 A synchronous networked filesystem which slowly moves all changes to the connected machines as requested.
 Files not yet there will be accessed via network when not already synched.

 Revisioning will be the primary aim, secondary which also will be the first draft of the code will simply allow for selective syncronization.